 We will be courteous, helpful and accurate in our dealings with you at all times.
 We will avoid the use of technical jargon wherever possible.
-We will provide clear and straightforward information and advice in accordance with our role and responsibilities and explain our understanding of the legal requirements which underlie our positions and actions.
+We will provide clear and straightforward information and advice that is appropriate to our role and responsibilities, and explain our understanding of the legal requirements that support our positions and actions.

 We will do everything we can to make ourselves available to everyone needing our services, including those with impairment or disability.
 Please let us know how we can help.

 We will answer all correspondence within a deadline of 10 working days of receipt.
 If we cannot provide a complete reply within that time for any reason we will contact you to let you know why and when you may expect a full response.